JakeRBS2000/Machine_Learning_with_Python/README.md

 - Explain how multi-class prediction works.
 - Apply Classification algorithms on various datasets to solve real world problems.

-Clustering (ML0101EN; ) = Learning about clustering specifically k-means clustering.
+Clustering (ML0101EN; Clas_K_Means) = Learning about clustering specifically k-means clustering.
 How the k-means clustering algorithm works and how to use k-means clustering for customer segmentation.

 - Describe the K-Means Clustering technique.
 - Describe accuracy concerns for the K-Means Clustering technique.